graphdeeplearning/website/content/post/transformers-are-gnns/index.md

 ### Representation Learning for NLP

-At a high level, all neural network architectures build *representations* of input data, which encode useful statistical and semantic information about the data.
+At a high level, all neural network architectures build *representations* of input data as vectors/embeddings, which encode useful statistical and semantic information about the data.
 These *latent* or *hidden* representations can then be used for performing something useful, such as classifying an image or translating a sentence.
-The neural network can then *learn* to build better-and-better representations by recieving feedback, usually via error/loss functions.
+The neural network *learns* to build better-and-better representations by recieving feedback, usually via error/loss functions.

 For Natural Language Processing (NLP), conventionally, **Recurrent Neural Networks** (RNNs) build representations of each word in a sentence in a sequential manner, *i.e.*, **one word at a time**.
 Intuitively, we can imagine an RNN layer as a conveyor belt, with the words being processed on it *autoregressively* from left to right.